MetaAppInc/mgs-documentation/en/01-MGS collaboration/011-MGS Integration Process.md

   - Documents need to be prepared: MGS API documents, MGS docking list, MGS docking self-testing tools, 233 handle package
   - CP to obtain the docking parameters
     - CP needs to register two games on 233 developer platform and get two sets of parameters: appKey、appSecret；
-      - Official Game: Package name ending in.mgs.meta, game name plus "- online"
+      - Official Game: Package name ending in [**.mgs.meta**], game name plus "-online"
-      - Test Game: Package name ending in Test.mgs.
-Meta, game name with "-mgs Test"
+      - Test Game: Package name ending in [.test.mgs.meta], game name with "-mgsTest"
     - When registering a game, select "MGS Games"
   - During MGS docking, use "test game" docking
   - CP Party uploads the game package to the developer platform, and after the approval of 233 members, it can search for its own game in [233 Playground].